Please find the entry form below. Descriptions of categories are offered at the bottom of this page.

 Description of Categories:

-Best Theatrical Title on Disc: A movie that played within the past two years in theaters (beyond just a festival run or limited showing for promotional value) and made its debut on disc during the eligibility year.
+Best Theatrical Title Release: A movie that played within the past two years in theaters (beyond just a festival run or limited showing for promotional value) and made its debut on home video during the eligibility year.
 For this category, please also enter the theatrical release date, box office earnings and budget in the fields below.

-Best Direct-to-Video Movie: A movie that premiered on a disc format during the eligibility year.
+Best Direct-to-Video/Nontheatrical Movie on Disc: A movie that premiered on TV, a streaming service or a home video sellthrough format during the eligibility year.

-Best Catalog Movie on Disc: An older movie released on disc for the first time or being re-released on disc in a new edition (DVD and Blu-ray versions available).
-This category is generally not for films being released only on Blu-ray when a DVD already exists, nor is it for TV titles or collections of more than one film.
+Best Catalog Movie Release: An older movie released on home video for the first time or being re-released in a new edition (DVD and Blu-ray versions available).
+This category is generally not for TV titles or collections of more than one film.
 If you have a Blu-ray only release of a catalog title, please submit it to the Upgrade category.

 Best Title Upgrade: A re-release intended to replace an earlier release, such as a special edition with new content, a Blu-ray version of a previously released DVD, or a boxed set of films that had been released one at a time.
 The idea is that the Blu-ray or DVD special edition is an upgrade from the earlier disc, usually through a restoration process or new extras.
 Thus, it is a good incentive for those who already own that disc to upgrade to this new one.